Molecular and Cell Biology

 The types of living organisms from which the departmental faculty draws its working materials are as diverse as its disciplinary specializations, ranging from viruses and microbes through plants, roundworms, annelids, arthropods, and mollusks to fish, amphibia, and mammals.

-The faculty is organized into five divisions: Biochemistry, Biophysics, and Structural Biology; Cell and Developmental Biology; Genetics, Genomics and Development; Immunology and Molecular Medicine; and Neurobiology.
+The faculty is organized into six divisions: Biochemistry, Biophysics, and Structural Biology; Cell Biology, Development, and Physiology; Genetics, Genomics, Evolution, and Development; Immunology and Molecular Medicine; Neurobiology; and Molecular Therapeutics.

 Visit Department Website